canonical/cloud-init/doc/rtd/topics/code_review.rst

    The person proposing a pull request (hereafter known as a PR).

 Reviewer
-   A person who is reviewing a pull request.
+   A person who is reviewing a PR.

 Committer
    A cloud-init core developer (i.e. a person who has permission to